 I’m Beverly.
-I live in the woods of Connecticut in a little yellow ranch with an orange door with my husband and three adorable mutts.
+I live in the woods of Connecticut in a little yellow ranch with an orange door with my husband and two adorable mutts.

-I began blogging in August of 2005 and enjoy sharing my crafts, book reviews, adventures in the kitchen, and reflections on striving for a meaningful 21st-century life.
+I began blogging in August of 2005 and enjoy sharing my crafts, minimalist fashion projects, book reviews, adventures in the kitchen, and reflections on striving for a meaningful 21st-century life.

 I’m so glad you stopped by to visit…please come back soon to see what’s doing at PoMo Golightly!